-Alastair Sawday has a knack for picking out stylish, well-run places – the sort the CD Traveller team would choose for a short break ourselves.
-To give you a flavour, we’ve picked five of our favourites from Sawday’s new book Special Places to Stay Wales.
+Alastair Sawday has a knack for picking out stylish, well-run places – the sort the CD-Traveller team would choose for a short break ourselves.
+To give you a flavor, we’ve picked five of our favorites from Sawday’s new book Special Places to Stay Wales.

 Anglesey: The Seacroft

 Big skies, sandy beaches, wheeling gulls, spectacular sunsets – that’s what you find at the top of the Anglesey.
 The Seacroft stands just inland, its whitewashed walls sparkling in the sun.
 It’s a very happy place, a pub to some, a restaurant to others.
 Outside is a decked terrace; inside, New England interiors give an airy seaside feel.
 Pretty bedrooms are warm and cozy.
 Two have decked balconies, all come with excellent bathrooms, crisp linen, and smart wooden beds.
 Spin outside to explore and find the wide sands of Trearddur Bay, the coastal path, boats to hire, even a ferry across to Dublin.

 Directions A55 north onto Anglesey for Holyhead.
 Exit at junction 2, B4545 into a village.
 Ravenspoint Road signed right after Spar.
 On right.

 Ravenspoint Road, Trearddur Bay, LL65 2YU